mvazquezc/scc-fun/demo1/README.md

             system:masters
     ~~~

 5. Assigning SCCs to SAs using Roles is the prefered way to go.
-During the upcoming demos we will gran direct access to make things easier though.
+During the upcoming demos we will grant direct access to make things easier though.

 ## **Hands-on Demo 3**